Updated Brooder Tips

 Chick Waterers

-• Start them off on rabbit waterers.
+We like to use rabbit waterers.
 They can’t kick shavings into it and it’s an easy transition to nipple waterers later on.
 I like the kind with a floating toy in it, so it is easy to glance at it and see the water level.
+When they are brand new they don’t have the neck strength to operate the rabbit waterer, so I just put a small jar lid of water underneath the rabbit waterer to teach them this is where to drink.
+As they get older they discover the rabbit waterer and I can remove the jar lid.

-• Add Apple Cider Vinegar with the Mother to their drinking water.
+If you are concerned about poopy bum, you can add Apple Cider Vinegar with the Mother to their drinking water for a few days.
 The probiotics in the ACV helps prevent poopy bum.
+But you don’t want to offer this all the time, as vinegar leaches calcium out of the bones.

 Chick Supplements